 Furthermore, most vendors’ tend to have an inconsistent process.
 Marketing programs change frequently to adapt to evolving market conditions.
 In such situations, vendors need to keep at least the processing and approval procedure consistent.

 Using a prior approval process will save time and frustration when it’s time to evaluate claims.
 Prior approvals ensure awareness and approval of activities before they’re executed.
-This process can avoid confusion and misunderstanding when claims are submitted.
+Therefore, confusion and misunderstanding can be avoided when claims are submitted.

 Prior approvals can be as general as indicating the type of activity and its estimated impact.
 Or, they can be very specific, requiring the approval of artwork, radio/TV scripts, or review of plans and break down of activities for an event.

-Provide specific guidelines regarding the necessary documentation for supporting a claim (proof of performance).
-For example a copy of the actual print ad or a copy of the radio/TV script validated with an invoice and proof of payment.
+Therefore, it’s important to provide specific guidelines regarding the necessary documentation for supporting a claim (proof of performance).
+For example, a copy of the actual print ad or a copy of the radio/TV script validated with an invoice and proof of payment.

 Claiming and Proof of Advertising

 The goal of Co-op advertising programs is to drive consumers to local merchants to buy vendors’ products.
-The cost of local marketing for a small business can be steep.
-When participating in their vendors’ Co-op programs, partners have to front the money and then wait for vendor’s reimbursement.
+However, the cost of local marketing for a small business can be steep.
+When participating in their vendors’ Co-op programs, partners have to front the money and then wait for the vendor’s reimbursement.
 Most small businesses count on this money for running a business, payroll, inventory, etc…

 It should be pretty straightforward: Partner runs the advertising according to vendor’s co-op program guidelines and submits a claim, a proof of performance, and a copy of the media invoice.
 Then the vendor pays their share.
 However, studies show, on average it takes partners up to 2 months to get any type of reimbursement.